kixlab/cs374-spring-2018/assets/pr3/pr3.md

 ### Step 1: Load country and capital data from the web (30pt)
 In the last assignment, the list of countries and their capitals was provided in `country_capital_pairs.js`, a JavaScript file which stored the list in a pairs variable.
 In this assignment, let's load the list from the csv file on the web.
 In other words, instead of loading from a file, load it from the web.
-- Retrieve the csv file from the [link](https://s3.ap-northeast-2.amazonaws.com/cs374-csv/country_capital_pairs.csv) by making a request (e.g by using [jQuery.ajax](http://api.jquery.com/jquery.ajax/)) and you should get a response.
+- Retrieve the csv file from the [link](https://s3.ap-northeast-2.amazonaws.com/cs374-csv/country_capital_pairs.csv) by making a request (e.g., by using [jQuery.ajax](http://api.jquery.com/jquery.ajax/) or [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) and you should get a response.
 - Parse the response and save the parsed data to the `window.pairs` variable.
 The result should be in the same format as the pairs variable from the last assignment - a JavaScript array with objects including two keys ("country" and "capital").
 - TAs will evaluate the parsed result by inspecting the `window.pairs` variable in the browser console.
 ![](assets/pr3/check_parsed.gif)